 If you were injured in a significant collision and were wrongfully cited or declared at fault, it may be worth it to have a Southside Injury attorney review your case.
 However, it is important to act quickly as action may be needed to ensure the preservation of evidence and witness testimony needed to prove your case.

-Initial Lowball Offers in Personal Injury Claims
+Initial Lowball Offers

-If you are pursuing a claim for personal injuries against an insurance company, don’t be alarmed if the initial offer isn’t what you were expecting.
+If you are pursuing a personal injury claim against an insurance company, don’t be alarmed if the initial offer isn’t what you were expecting.
 Insurance companies are notorious for devaluing the value of personal injury claims based on the amount of property damage to the vehicles, allegations of pre-existing injuries, the presence of degenerative conditions, or what they feel should be the reasonable cost of the medical treatment you received.
 Southside Injury attorneys know how to present information to the insurance companies in an individualized way that reduces the likelihood of devaluation.
 While devaluation may occur even with an attorney, knowing how to handle the insurance company following devaluation is key.
 Southside Injury attorneys have experience negotiating and resolving devalued claims.
 Not only can a Southside Injury attorney help you prevent and overcome devaluation, they can also provide guidance to help increase the value of your case from the very start.

 Southside Injury attorneys offer a more personal and individualized experience.
 Southside Injury attorneys are available to their clients from the very start.
 Unlike with other personal injury firms, from the first time you call or step into our office, you will speak with an actual attorney, not a paralegal or assistant.
 While paralegals and assistants regularly assist in the handling of each and every case and are a great resource for our clients, we pride ourselves in being personally available.
 We get to know our clients, develop relationships with them, and offer a personalized approach to the handling of each and every case.
 In being available to our clients at every stage of the process, we are able to help them avoid the typical pitfalls that lead to devaluation, which increases the value of each and every case.
 Give us a call today for a free case evaluation.

-Call or contact the law office of Southside Injury Attorneys for experienced attorneys that can help hen you’ve been injured.
+Call or contact the law office of Southside Injury Attorneys for experienced attorneys that can help when you’ve been injured.
 We have six convenient locations in McDonough, Stockbridge, Peachtree City, Jackson, Barnesville, and Griffin.
 We serve clients all over the state as one of Georgia’s most respected law firms.